You Are So Not Invited to My Bat Mitzvah Stars Adam Sandler and is Directed by Sammi Cohen

 And I thought it was a legitimately funny and noble film, one that continues a run of successful smaller projects for Adam Sandler on streaming services like Netflix.
 Like I said earlier, hopefully movies like You Are So Not Invited to My Bat Mitzvah will help him get more original ideas funded because they all seem to be doing well and are of a consistent quality.

-Where to watch You Are So Not Invited to My Bat Mitzvah: Netflix
+Watch You Are So Not Invited to My Bat Mitzvah on Netflix

 You Are So Not Invited to My Bat Mitzvah Movie Cast and Credits

 Sadie Sandler as Ronnie Friedman

 More Comedy Movie Reviews from Cinephile Corner